Battlefield illumination: Theory

 Ancient military strategists knew that natural light created shadows that can hide form while bright areas would expose a military force's size and number.
-Ancient armies would always prefer to fight with the Sun behind them in order to use the visual glare to partially blind an opposing enemy.
+Ancient armies would always prefer to fight with the sun behind them in order to use the visual glare to partially blind an opposing enemy.
 Backlight would also obscure movement and numbers making it more difficult for an enemy to react quickly to any tactical assault.

 Adverse weather such as fog, rain and snow reduce both visibility and the usefulness of illumination.
 Enemy action in the form of smoke and shellfire, and the dust and smoke created by battle generally, further limit the effectiveness of illumination.
 Thermal imaging devices (using infrared) can however to some extent penetrate these obstacles.

 History

 In 1583, during the Ottoman–Safavid War (1578–90), the Ottoman Empire used lanterns to defeat a Safavid army in a night time encounter, that became known as the Battle of Torches.

 In 1882 the British Royal Navy used searchlights to prevent Egyptian forces from staffing artillery batteries at Alexandria during the Anglo-Egyptian War.
 Later that same year, the French and British forces landed troops under artificial light created by searchlights.

 The Canal Defence Light was a British "secret weapon" of the Second World War.
 It was a tank fitted with a powerful carbon-arc searchlight to support night-time attacks.
 The War Office ordered 300 such lamps in 1940.
-During the latter stages of the war, the British Army created Moonlight Batteries, Royal Artillery that specialised in providing 'artificial moonlight', otherwise known as 'movement light' or 'Monty's moonlight' for ground operations.
+During the latter stages of the war, the British Army created Moonlight Batteries that specialised in providing 'artificial moonlight', otherwise known as 'movement light' or 'Monty's moonlight' for ground operations.

 Target indicator flares were widely used by the Royal Air Force during the Second World War; these were dropped by a wave of Pathfinder Force aircraft ahead of the main force of bombers to indicate the aiming point.

 Types

 Flares

 Flares can be used to mark positions, usually for targeting, but laser-guided and GPS weapons have reduced this function.
 GPS-guided bombs, for example, rely only on GPS signals, without any locally-provided target designation.
 Laser-guided bombs require a laser designator to guide them to the target, in turn requiring an observer (in the aircraft or on the ground) able to see the target and aim the laser designator.

 During the Korean War and the Vietnam War, US ground forces used the M127A1 White Star Signal Flare Parachute to illuminate the jungle in forward positions.

+A modern LUU-2B flare at 1,000 feet altitude illuminates the ground at 5 lux in a radius of 1500 feet.
+Burn time is 4–5 minutes.
+The flare is 36 inches long, 4.9 inches in diameter, and weighs about 30 pounds.
+A similar design called LUU-19B can provide covert illumination in the near-infrared (IR) spectrum with virtually no visual signature.